-The City of Parksville maintains approximately 50 km of sanitary sewer mainlines, two sewer lift stations and approximately 4,000 service connections.
-The City's sewer is collected and fed to the RDN treatment plant in French Creek.
-Routine maintenance activities involve the cleaning of mainlines with high-pressure flush trucks and video inspecting for problems or deficiencies.
-In addition, there is the installation and repairing of manholes, service connections, and other related appurtenances.
+The City of Parksville maintains about 50 km of sanitary sewer mainlines, two sewer lift stations and about 4,000 service connections.
+The City's sewer is collected and fed to the Regional District of Nanaimo treatment plant in French Creek.
+Routine maintenance activities involve the cleaning of mainlines with high-pressure flush trucks and video inspection for problems or deficiencies.
+As well, there is the installation and repair of manholes, service connections, and other related appurtenances.

-The goal is to insure that the sewer system is maintained in a proper operating condition and is providing the public with an appropriate level of service.
+The goal is to insure the sewer system is maintained in proper operating condition and is providing the public with an appropriate level of service.

-The following information will help to ensure plumbing flows as designed and backups and smells do not occur:
+This information will help ensure plumbing flows as designed and backups and smells do not occur:

-- Ensure all P traps have water in them.
-If the water from unused floor drains or seldom used guest bathrooms dries up, there may be a rotten egg smell from sewer gases coming up the pipes and into your house.
+- Ensure all P traps have water.
+If the water from unused floor drains or seldom used guest bathrooms dry, there may be a rotten egg smell from sewer gases coming up the pipes and into your house.

-- Occasionally check that roof vents are clear.
+- Occasionally check roof vents are clear.
 Blocked vents will cause slow draining sinks and tubs.

 - If your toilets or sinks are backing up, the first call should be to the City.
 The City will determine which side of the property line the blockage exists.
 It costs less to phone the City than to contact a plumber.

 - Avoid planting trees or bushes above the sewer line.
 Any crack in the pipe or slipped joint is an invitation for root intrusion.
 Root cutting can be costly.